Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 That one's really frustrating too.

-My longest one that is recurring,
+My longest one that is recurring.

-was this sinister man and I could never quite focus on him.
+And I could never quite focus on him.

-sort of like this stripy shirt, sort of grey and blue.
+But I remember the shirt he was wearing sort of like this stripy shirt, sort of gray and blue.

-And I know he was bad.
+And he was, I know he was bad.

 Filling up a bottle to 100%.